Strategies to fill your restaurant: before vs after Masterestaurant

 What restaurant-filling strategies actually are — and what they are not?

-Strategies to fill a restaurant are a structured set of actions that convert empty installed capacity into occupied tables with positive profitability — not isolated tactics, not Instagram posts without a conversion funnel, not Tuesday discounts.
+We define a restaurant-filling strategy as a structured set of actions that turns empty installed capacity into occupied tables with positive profitability: not an isolated tactic, not an Instagram post with no funnel behind it, not a Tuesday discount.

-The average restaurant in Mexico and Latin America runs at 48 % occupancy (documented across more than 400 consulting engagements by Masterestaurant); in a 60-cover venue with an average ticket of MXN 280, that 52 % vacancy represents roughly MXN 48,000 per month in capacity that never reaches the register.
-A real strategy has four components: a diagnosis of where each customer comes from today, a measurable acquisition channel, a retention mechanism that does not rely on discounts, and a metric for cost per seated customer.
-Without those four elements, the owner is not managing a strategy — they are managing hope, and hope does not pay rent.
-In Mexico and Latin America, 62 % of restaurants that open do not make it past the third year.
+The average restaurant across Mexico and Latin America runs at 48% occupancy, a figure documented across more than 400 Masterestaurant consulting engagements, and in a 60-cover venue with an average ticket of MXN 280, that 52% vacancy adds up to roughly MXN 48,000 a month that never reaches the register.
+A real strategy holds four pieces: knowing where each customer comes from today, a measurable acquisition channel, a retention mechanism that skips discounts, and a metric for cost per seated customer.
+Miss one of those four and the owner isn't running a strategy — they're running on hope, and hope doesn't cover rent.

 Why 62 % of restaurants don't survive year three: the real cause?

-The formula is straightforward: total covers × average ticket × daily turns × operating days per month × (1 − actual occupancy rate).
-A 60-cover restaurant with a MXN 350 average ticket, two turns, and 26 operating days a month running at 48 % occupancy leaves roughly MXN 109,000 per month on the table compared to a 75 % occupancy operation.
-That gap requires no additional investment in food costs because fixed costs are already covered — each additional table during off-peak hours carries a marginal cost of between 28 % and 34 % of the ticket, translating into contribution margins above 65 %.
-Masterestaurant uses this figure as the opening argument in every consulting engagement: it shows in exact pesos what the owner loses each month before any tactic is discussed.
-A restaurant-filling strategy has three non-negotiable components that the Masterestaurant method applies from the first diagnostic.
-First, an owned and measurable channel: a WhatsApp broadcast list with more than 500 active contacts, an email database, web-based reservations — assets no platform can take away.
+total covers times average ticket, times daily turns, times operating days per month, times (1 minus actual occupancy rate).
+Take a 60-cover restaurant with a MXN 350 average ticket, two turns, and 26 operating days a month: at 48% occupancy it leaves roughly MXN 109,000 a month on the table compared with running at 75%.
+That gap needs no extra spend on food costs, since fixed costs are already covered; each additional table during off-peak hours carries a marginal cost of between 28% and 34% of the ticket, which pushes contribution margins above 65%.
+We use this figure as the opening argument in every consulting engagement: it shows, in exact pesos, what the owner loses every month before a single tactic gets discussed.

 The three components that separate a strategy from a collection of tactics